capply/signal-form/README.md

 ## Adding a schema

 Forms can be automatically validated by defining a schema using [yup][].
-Unlike with remix-validated-form, the schema is optional.
+The schema is optional.

 ```tsx
 import { Form, Input, CheckBoxInput, schema } from "signal-form";